Media and Bookings

 3. Breath and Bramble: Healing Through Story, Memory, and Soil

-A glimpse into Sinéad’s forthcoming memoir — weaving personal trauma, ancestral echoes, and the journey back to sacred female knowledge.
+An intimate glimpse into Sinéad’s forthcoming memoir — exploring personal trauma, ancestral echoes, and the journey back to sacred feminine knowledge.

 4. Women, Wisdom, and the Old English Mind